yqyan2010/ICPMS_Element_Data_MachineLearning/README.md

 # ICPMS_Elements_DataAnalysis_for_Steel
+Author: Yunqi Yan
+Data: ICPMS All Sample All Elements
-This is data analysis mining for all elements and for steel contamination
+Purpose: Data analysis and data mining used to find possible steel contamination